Gender-equality paradox: Personality and preference differences by gender

 The gender equality paradox has also been used to describe gender differences in personality tests and preferences in more gender equal and wealthier countries, primarily in relation to studies conducted by Falk and Hermle (2018) and by Mac Giolla and Kajonius (2018).
 Falk and Hermle (2018) used the 2012 Gallup World Poll that explored the preferences of around 80,000 people from 76 countries and found that richer and more gender-equal countries had bigger gender gaps in people's preferences.
 Mac Giolla and Kajonius (2018) found that women tend to rate higher than men on all five facets of personality on the IPIP‐NEO‐120 personality test and that the gap gets wider in countries that rank higher on the GGGI.

 Sex differences have been found to be greater in countries with higher living conditions.
 One such explaining factor is the resource hypothesis: one can fully express their liking or disliking once basic needs are met, after which sex-specific tastes can grow.
 In countries with higher living conditions, these tastes can be fully expressed and men and women can pursue what they value, which differ more in these countries.

+Studies using large international datasets, such as the IPIP-NEO-120, have reported that women tend to score higher than men on all five major personality domains: "Neuroticism", "Extraversion", "Openness to experience", "Agreeableness", and "Conscientiousness".
+These differences are more pronounced in gender-egalitarian nations (e.g., those in Scandinavia) compared to less egalitarian ones.
+A study by Mac Giolla and Kajonius (2019) analyzed data from tens of thousands of participants across dozens of countries and reported a strong positive correlation (r ≈ 0.69) between a country's Gender Equality Index and the magnitude of sex differences in personality.
+Differences were reported to be roughly twice as large in highly egalitarian countries like Sweden and Norway compared to countries with lower equality scores.

+Similar patterns have been reported in subsequent work examining multivariate effect sizes and various personality inventories.

 The cultures of STEM fields have been found to be masculine and hostile towards women.
 However, this does not apply to all STEM fields, as they vary by gender distribution and the extent to which the aforementioned culture applies.
 Research has found that even when the culture is not overtly hostile, women are less likely to enter that field due to norms and expectations.
 On the flip side, fields with higher earning potential disproportionately attract males.